electron/season-of-docs-2020/project-ideas.md

 Experience with JavaScript in the past (Browser or Node.js).

-### 2. Contributor Documentation
+### 2. Contributor Documentation Expansion

 #### Description

 The barrier of entry for contributing to Electron internals is unfortunately higher than for most other JavaScript frameworks because of its complex build process and the codebase's reliance on C++ and Objective-C.

-Although we do have a section on [Contributing to Electron](https://www.electronjs.org/docs/development) in our documentation, the documentation is not nearly complete enough to onboard potential new contributors, and the documentation that *is* there focuses mostly on the mechanics of submitting a contribution rather than.
+Although we do have a section on [Contributing to Electron](https://www.electronjs.org/docs/development) in our documentation, the documentation is not nearly complete enough to onboard potential new contributors, and the documentation that *is* there focuses mostly on the mechanics of submitting a contribution rather than educating newcomers on how the code works.

 One good place to start would be to integrate the following [talk from Covalence Conference 2020](https://www.youtube.com/watch?v=1h8Fv4D-bTA), where core maintainer [@ckerr](https://github.com/ckerr) gave a great intro to contributing, into a concise doc.
 Another would be to do the same for other learning materials such as the [electron/onboarding-guide](https://github.com/electron/onboarding-guide) repository, but haven't integrated into our website.